+20 Normal operation, anticipated operational occurrences and design basis accident conditions.

-- 4.1 The design basis shall specify the capabilities of the plant to cope with a specified range of plant states18 within the defined radiation protection requirements.
-Therefore, the design basis shall include the specification for normal operation and transients/accident conditions from Postulated Initiating Events (PIEs), the safety classification, important assumptions and, in some cases, the particular methods of analysis. - 4.2 A list of PIEs shall be established to cover all events that could affect the safety of the plant.
-From this list, a set of design basis events shall be selected with deterministic or probabilistic methods or a combination of both, and used to set the boundary conditions according to which the structures, systems and components important to safety shall be designed, in order to demonstrate that the necessary safety functions are accomplished and the safety objectives met. - 4.3 The design basis shall be systematically defined and documented to reflect the actual plant.
+- 4.2 A list of PIEs shall be established to cover all events that could affect the safety of the plant.
+From this list, a set of design basis events shall be selected using deterministic or probabilistic methods or a combination of both.
+The resulting design basis events shall be used to set the boundary conditions according to which the structures, systems and components important to safety shall be designed, in order to demonstrate that the necessary safety functions are accomplished and the safety objectives met. - 4.3 The design basis shall be systematically defined and documented to reflect the actual plant.